dotnet/csharplang/proposals/csharp-9.0/local-function-attributes.md

 ## Extern

 The `extern` modifier is now permitted on local functions.
-This makes the local function external in the same sense as an [external method](../../spec/classes.md#external-methods).
+This makes the local function external in the same sense as an external method ([§14.6.8](https://github.com/dotnet/csharpstandard/blob/draft-v6/standard/classes.md#1468-external-methods)).

 Similarly to an external method, the *local-function-body* of an external local function must be a semicolon.
 A semicolon *local-function-body* is only permitted on an external local function.